 Thin metal parts, such as flashing and vents, are vulnerable to hail because often they're made from galvanized steel or aluminum.

-If you see quarter-sized hail, or larger, in your yard, call a professional roofing company right away to get on their schedule for an inspection.
+You can tell your asphalt shingle roof has hail damage if you see black spots, such as in the photos above.
+If you see quarter-sized hail, or larger, in your yard, call a professional roofer immediately to get on their schedule for an inspection.
 Most roofing companies offer free inspections.
 When a hail storm does come through a neighborhood, folks flood roofing companies with phone calls and emails, so do be patient with them.
-If the roofing company confirms a hail storm damaged roof, report this to your insurance company right away.
-You’ll be glad you did 🙂
+If the roofing company confirms roof hail damage, contact your insurance company and start your roof hail damage insurance claim right away.
+You'll be glad you did 🙂 .
+Lastly, if you have roof hail damage, you probably have roof insurance claim questions.